-Individuals with COVID-19 or from countries of origin associated with the outbreak of COVID-19 should not be stigmatized.
+Individuals with COVID-19 or from countries of origin associated with the outbreak of COVID-19 must not be stigmatized.
 The County will continue to ensure that employees are not harassed or discriminated against based on a protected category.
 If an employee feels as though they have been harassed or discriminated against due to concerns related to COVID-19, they should speak with Human Resources or contact the EEO Access Office immediately.

-15. During a pandemic, may an employer take employees' temperatures to determine whether they have a fever? (updated 12/29/20)
+17. During a pandemic, may an employer take employees' temperatures to determine whether they have a fever? (updated 12/29/20)

 Generally, measuring an employee's body temperature is a medical examination that may only be performed under limited circumstances.
-Based on current CDC and local public health information and guidance, employers may measure an employee's body temperature for the limited purpose of evaluating the risk that employee's presence poses to others in the workplace as a result of the COVID-19 pandemic.
-However, Department Heads/Managers should consult with Employee Health prior to the implementation of any process to measure employees' body temperature.
+Based on current Cal/OSHA COVID-19 Emergency Temporary Standards, employers may measure an employee's body temperature for the limited purpose of evaluating the risk that employee's presence poses to others in the workplace as a result of the COVID-19 pandemic.
+However, Department Heads/Managers should consult with Employee Health Services prior to the implementation of any process to measure employees' body temperature.

-Employees should self-screen daily prior to coming to work for elevated temperature and/or any of the symptoms associated with COVID-19 which include: fever of 100.4 degrees Fahrenheit or higher, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
-If an employee is experiencing symptoms of COVID-19, the employee should stay home and follow normal call-out procedures.
+Employees are expected to self-screen daily prior to coming to work for elevated temperature and/or any of the symptoms associated with COVID-19 which include: fever of 100.4 degrees Fahrenheit or higher, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
+If an employee is experiencing symptoms of COVID-19, the employee is expected to stay home and follow normal call-out procedures.

-16. My department/facility/building is requiring employees to go through a temperature screening in order to enter the facility/building.
+18. My department/facility/building is requiring employees to go through a temperature screening in order to enter the facility/building.
 What does this mean to me? (updated 12/29/20)